ClementTsang/Barista/README.md

 Download the DMG from the releases and install it.
 You can then run it by running Barista.

-To activate it, just toggle the "Enable Barista" slider.
-Turn it off by toggling it back off.
-Use "Enable on Startup" to activate it automatically whenever Barista starts.
+- To activate it, just toggle the "Enable Barista" slider, and turn it off by toggling it back off.
+- Use "Enable on Startup" to activate it automatically whenever Barista starts.
+- Select the options you want to control what capabilities of `caffeinate` to activate.
+For details, run `man caffeinate`.